Copied to Clipboard

 So, if you’re suffering from dry hands, what can you do?
 Let’s take a look.

 The most immediate thing you can do when you have dry-hand symptoms is the most obvious: moisturize them.
 But restoring moisture to your hands is not as easy as submerging them in a sink of water.

 Your skin is, in fact, an organ — the body’s largest — that protects your entire body from external forces.
 In turn, it is protected by its outer layer, the epidermis, which keeps out germs and bacteria and locks in moisture.

-A good moisturizing lotion or cream can help restore what’s been lost!
+But, as mentioned above, hot water, soap, and other chemicals can leave your skin dry and vulnerable.
+A good moisturizing lotion or cream can help restore moisture.
 If you’re already suffering from dry skin, applying a hydrating product is essential.

 To help you decide which one is right, let’s take a look at a few basic things to note when choosing which product is best for your hands.

 Decide Between Ointments, Creams, And Lotions

 While some people may not realize it, ointments, creams, and lotions are different.
 Ointments are thickest and may lock in moisture best.
 Creams are lighter but still very effective.
 And lotions have the highest water content but are excellent for frequent use or on oily skin.